Thaccus/Starbase-Nav-Suite/README.md

 https://github.com/fixerid/sb-projects/tree/main/NavCas

 How to install: Download the .fbe, put chips in slots, attach buttons, place receivers in downward L pattern as referenced in FixerID's wiki.
 Ensure your MFC, binds, and levers use the 3 letter standard.
-Make sure they are named appropriately as per the .fbe.
+Make sure things are named appropriately as per the .fbe.
 A list of all global variables used is coming soon for now avoid most one letters(im sorry).

 How to use: Be stopped.
 Enter a waypoint either by saving and/or selecting it then Loading it via Archageos Waypointing system.
 Press nav to go there or point at it manually with compass and go yourself.